someniatko/DoctrineRestDriver/README.md

 ## Associating entities

 Let's extend the first example.
-Now we want to add users to the addresses.
+Now we want to add a new entity type ```User``` which references the addresses defined in the previous example.

 The REST API offers the following additional routes: